Network classification with applications to brain connectomics: Numerical results on simulated networks

 \section{Numerical results on simulated networks}

 In this section, we evaluate the performance of our method using synthetic networks.
-We are interested in assessing both the ability of the method to correctly identify predictive edges and its classification accuracy, and comparisons to benchmarks.
-We compare the different methods' edge selection performace in simulations using area under the curve (AUC).

-Brain connectomic networks are characterized by organization of nodes into communities \citep{bullmore2009complex}, in which nodes within the same community tends to have stronger connections than nodes belonging to different communities.
+We are interested in assessing the ability of the method to correctly identify predictive edges, its classification accuracy, and comparisons to benchmarks.
+We compare the different methods' edge selection performance in simulations using area under the curve (AUC).
+Brain connectomic networks are characterized by organization of nodes into communities \citep{bullmore2009complex}, in which nodes within the same community tend to have stronger connections than nodes belonging to different communities.
 In order to generate synthetic networks that mimic this property, we introduce community structure using the stochastic block model (SBM) \citep{holland1983stochastic}.
-Before generating edges, we assign each node a community label, $C_i$, where $C_i\in\{1,\ldots,K\}$ for each $i=1,\ldots,N$.
+Before generating edges, we assign each node a community label, $C_i$, where $C_i\in[K]$ for each $i\in[N]$.
 The node assignments are the same for all networks in the population.
 Given the community labels, network edges are generated independently from a distribution that only depends on the community labels of the nodes associated with each edge.
 Since fMRI networks are real-valued networks, we generate edge weights from a Gaussian distribution, rather than the standard Bernoulli distribution normally used with the SBM.
 Specifically, we draw each $A_{ij}$ independently from $N(\mu_{C_iC_j}, \sigma^2)$, with $\mu\in\Bbb{R}^{K\times K}$ defined by

-and $\sigma^2=0.2$.
+and $\sigma^2=0.18$.
 These values were chosen to approximately match the distribution of edge weights in our datasets (see Section \ref{sec:data}).
-We set the number of nodes $N = 60$, with $K=6$ communities of size $10$ each.
-We work with undirected networks, so the adjacency matrices are symmetric, with 1770 distinct edges.
+We set the number of nodes $N = 300$, with $K=12$ communities of size $25$ each.
+We work with undirected networks, so the adjacency matrices are symmetric, with 44,850 distinct edges.
+Although our method is able to scale to larger networks, this moderately sized setting is already highly computationally demanding for many of the comparison benchmarks.